shuntaro0628/LTspice_Automation/README.md

 This code was made from the following two code:

-1. python3-LTspice (to execute)
+1. python3-LTspice (to execute):
 https://github.com/lki1354/python3-LTspice

-2. LTSpice data parsing library for python (to plot) https://github.com/DongHoonPark/ltspice_pytool
+2. LTSpice data parsing library for python (to plot): https://github.com/DongHoonPark/ltspice_pytool